ard333/jax-rs-jjwt/README.md

 # JAX-RS-JJWT
-Example JAX-RS with JJWT for token Authentication and Authorization
+Example JAX-RS with JWT for token Authentication and Authorization (using JJWT for token provider)